500 Alone Can Make A Difference! LEARN MORE

 COO Jordan_B_Cooper_1080x700

 Rev. Cooper began teaching at the American Lutheran Theological Seminary in 2016 in the area of Systematic Theology.
 He has taught the following courses: Doctrine I, Doctrine II, Apologetics, Lutheran Confessions I, and Lutheran Confessions II.
 After four years of teaching, he was elected as the Seminary President.
-In this role, he connects with potential students and guides the vision of the Seminary in connection with the leadership of the American Association of Lutheran Churches.
+He servied in this role until June of 2024.

 Along with his calling in the seminary, Dr. Cooper is the Executive Director of the non-profit theological education ministry Just and Sinner.
 He hosts a podcast, oversees a Lutheran publishing house, and runs a YouTube channel with over 30,000 subscribers.
 He also remains actively involved in campus ministry where he serves as a Pastoral Associate at the G.K.
 Chesterton House at Cornell University.